Symbiota2/Symbiota2-php/docs/plugin/backend-initial-setup.md

       "api_namespace": "ExamplePlugin"
     }
     ```
-- the root folder for the plugin project within the `plugins` folder of the Symbiota2 installation should have a
+- The root folder for the plugin project within the `plugins` folder of the Symbiota2 installation should have a
     structure resembling the following after these steps have been completed:
     ```
     plugins